CAP - Career Advancement Partnership - Jasper Campus

 Industry partners in the CAP program include:

-Indiana Furniture Industries, Jasper Engines and Transmissions, Kimball Electronics, Kimball International, and Masterbrand Cabinets
+Indiana Furniture Industries, Jasper Engines and Transmissions, Kimball Electronics, Kimball International, MasterBrand Cabinets, and Farbest Foods.

 Please note - you must complete both the VU application and the CAP application.